chromium/chromium/chromeos/ash/components/sync_wifi/README.md

 which have static ip configurations will not be synced.

-The network configurations with credentials will be stored in the users cryptohome using a syncer::ModelTypeStore and held in memory during the user session.
+The network configurations with credentials will be stored in the users cryptohome using a syncer::DataTypeStore and held in memory during the user session.
 All network details will be encrypted before getting sent to the Chrome sync server.